Getting Started with Workflows

 What are Workflows?

-1. Triggers - The event that adds a new contact to the workflow.
-The trigger is a circumstance, or set of circumstances, that needs to be met before the actions listed are to be performed.
+This is the event that adds a new contact to the workflow.
+The trigger is a circumstance or set of circumstances that needs to be met before the actions listed are to be performed.

-1. Actions - Actions occur after the contact is added to a Workflow.
+Actions occur after the contact is added to a Workflow.
 They only begin after a trigger adds a contact to the workflow.
-Then the Workflow will execute the actions the user creates.
+Then, the Workflow will execute the actions the user creates.

 Example: After a contact fills out a form, you may want to send them a confirmation email of the form submission with the next steps.
 So you can add email actions.
 In another example, after someone purchases a product, you want to thank them and grant access to what they have purchased.
-The actions taken after a contact is added (via the trigger) is call actions.
+Actions taken after a contact is added (via the trigger) are called actions.

-So in summary, workflows are automated with a triggering event that begins an action (or series of actions) that follows the trigger.
-By automating repetitive and potentially tedious tasks, they are designed to make your work life easier.
+In summary, workflows are automated with a triggering event that begins an action (or series of actions) that follows the trigger.
+By automating repetitive and potentially tedious tasks, they are designed to make work life easier.

 Tasks Worth Automating